It doesn’t matter the extent of the lie.Anne Blythe, Founder of Betrayal Trauma Recovery

 Kelly hopes that all of our churches will someday be the safe and loving haven that Jesus desires for all relationships.
 Although Kelly and I are both Christian, we know that many of our listeners are not, but you are still welcome here.
 Please join us, we are inter-faith and inter-paradigm and so we welcome everyone.

 Kelly holds a master’s degree in Leadership Education and Development from the University of Nebraska and is a graduate of Union College.
 Originally from Massachusetts, she has called Nebraska home for the past 12 years.
 She taught leadership classes at Union College for eight years and now works as the Vice President of Operations for Agilx, a software company in Lincoln, Nebraska.

 Emotional Abuse Is Not Always Easy to Identify

 Kelly and I met through our mutual friend Sarah McDougal.
-If you have not heard our podcast with Sarah McDougal, you can search for that on the website and find it.
 We love Sarah and appreciate her fellowship.